Hives

 What is it?

 The average human head has more than 100,000 healthy hairs, and many people have well over 150,000.
 Typically, you may lose around 50-100 of these hairs every day, which isn’t noticeable.
 However, once you start to lose well over 100 individual hairs daily, your hair loss starts to affect your appearance.
-Both men and women are affected by hair loss but in different ways.
+Both men and women are affected by the this, but in different ways.
 For example, while it’s common for men to have a noticeable loss on their hairline or crown, women tend to experience thinning hair in a more random, widespread pattern.
 Women also usually have localized loss because of repeated hair trauma, such as from hair being pulled tightly back in a ponytail or bun.

 What causes it?